diegosep/jvm-cert-installer/README.md

 # jvm-cert-installer
-Bash script for installing certificates
+Bash script for installing certificates in the JVM

 **JAVA_HOME** is required